 The target group needing most help with digital competence is now 45-50 yr olds who are in danger of not being useful in work, where it’s estimated that 90% of jobs will need digital competence by 2020.
-This lack of digital literacy is hampering Polish economic growth, and restricting the growth of online shopping.
+This lack of levitra for daily use'>levitra for daily use digital literacy is hampering Polish economic growth, and restricting the growth of online shopping.

 Like our DOTs (Digital Outreach Trainers) Lighthouse Keepers were already helping others, but through the project they now get support from their trainer, exchange experiences with other Lighthouse Keepers through Facebook (www.facebook.pl/polskacyfrowa) and get a sense of identity through t-shirts, identity cards, etc. Unlike DOTs, local government have details of Lighthouse Keepers, so they can introduce them to people needing help and target the most needy.

 On 24-25 Sept they are organising a national meeting of Lighthouse Keepers in Tarnow, while many smaller local meetings are also planned.
 In keeping with the informal, non-prescriptive methodology, the project is open to suggestions for projects from Lighthouse Keepers, responding to local need.